-Service, community and other uses category
+Service and community use category

 Cemetery

 Means the use of premises for the interment of the dead.
 The term does not include a crematorium or funeral parlour.

 Child care centre

 Means the use of premises for the minding or care, but not residence of children generally under school age.
 The use includes but is not limited to a kindergarten, creche or early childhood centre.